 Enjoy Incredible Wine

-Dingač (ding-gatch) Tunnel connects the main road to Pelješac’s premium wine growing region.
-On the other side of the tunnel, you will find incredibly steep slopes where the Dingač grapes are grown.
-Turn around and you will see this:
+Dingač (ding-gatch) Tunnel connects the main road to Pelješac’s premium wine-growing region.
+You will find incredibly steep slopes where the Dingač grapes are grown on the other side of the tunnel.
+Turn around, and you will see this:

 Wine, sweeping views, incredible hospitality, what else do you need to set the mood??

-Looking for beaches?
-Nearly every Airbnb in Orebić faces the water!
+Are you looking for beaches?
+Nearly every house in Orebić faces the water!
 Walk out your front door for instant beach access or trek 15 minutes down the coast for a more secluded spot.
 For the daring and liberated, there is even a naturalist section of the beach where residents and tourists alike bare it all.

 Eat Like Kings

-World class seafood.
-The peninsula is famous for their mussels and oysters.
+World-class seafood.
+The peninsula is famous for its mussels and oysters.
 They don’t get any better than this!
-Everything is fresh caught and served up at the right price.
+Everything is fresh, caught, and served up at the right price.
 Take a drive up to Panorama and enjoy eating “ispod peke” — a traditional way of Croatian cooking where the proteins are grilled under a metal dome.
 De-lish!

 Just about anywhere you and your main squeeze decide to dine, you can’t go wrong.
 Why not grab a table seaside and be swept away by the beauty of the Adriatic?

-Mount Ilija – Are you one of those couples who likes to hike and explore on vacation?
+Mount Ilija – Are you one of those couples who like to hike and explore on vacation?
 Are you getting antsy just picturing yourself on a beach being forced to relax?
-I never understood why some people pay money for this exquisite torture that is oftentimes referred to as relaxation.
-No need to panic, Orebić has you covered.
-Mount Ilija dominates the backdrop of the city’s landscape and is completely hike-able.
+I never understood why some people pay money for this exquisite torture that is frequently referred to as relaxation.

-If you’re looking for something a bit easier and more scenic (but still quite challenging) then you need to drive up the road about 10 minutes.
+If you’re looking for something a bit easier and more scenic (but still quite challenging), then you need to drive up the road for about 10 minutes.
 From here, you will enjoy a beautiful hike that will take you through forests, rocky slopes, and even past grazing horses.
-The view from the summit is breathtaking and on clear days you can even see Italy—how romantic!
+The summit’s view is breathtaking, and on clear days, you can also see Italy—how romantic!

-I urge you to a rent a car, almost to the point of saying it is mandatory.
+I urge you to rent a car, almost to the point of saying it is mandatory.
 We found booking online was much cheaper than in-store.
-Also, I encourage you to rent out of Dubrovnik as the agencies there are much cheaper than in Orebić itself.
-Besides, it’s a nice and tidy arrangement.
+Also, I encourage you to rent out of Dubrovnik as the agencies there are much less expensive than in Orebić itself.
+Besides, it’s a beautiful and tidy arrangement.
 Fly into Dubrovnik, drive around a bit and have fun, and leave the car back at the airport when you leave.

 Whatever you decide to do, you and your beau are sure to have an unforgettable experience.
-But before you go, make sure you aren’t like us, and make the same mistakes we did.
+But before you go, make sure you aren’t like us, and make the same mistakes.